webmin/webmin.com/content/download.md

    The source package can be installed on any of the supported OS, such as **FreeBSD**, **HP/UX**, **AIX**, and all other flavors of Linux.
 However, if your system supports one of the other package formats like **`rpm`** or **`deb`** packages, it is *recommended* to install it from that type of package.

+## Standard Modules
+The standard modules that you may have deleted from Webmin on your system can be re-installed by downloading using [this](https://download.webmin.com/download/modules/) link.

 ## Development Builds
 There are development pre-release and nightly builds available for testing purposes only.
 These builds may be unstable or lack certain features.
 Use them at your own risk!